Brisbane secures Flight Centre's 4500-strong Global Gathering

 “Of course, the Global Gathering will also deliver immediate benefits to the local economy as our 4500 delegates travel to the city for three days of conferencing and given that they will be encouraged to extend their stays to make the most of their visits to Queensland and to Australia.

-“We thank Brisbane Marketing and Tourism and Events Queensland for their help in bringing this event to Brisbane for the first time.”
+“We thank Brisbane EDA and Tourism and Events Queensland for their help in bringing this event to Brisbane for the first time.”

 Tourism Industry Development Minister Kate Jones said securing the conference was a clear demonstration of the respect Brisbane had globally throughout the travel and business events industry.

 “Conferences and business events are a multi-billion-dollar global industry,” Ms Jones said.

 “We bid for events like this because they help to grow our tourism industry and create jobs in Queensland.

 “The fact that we’ve been able to secure one of the industry’s largest global conferences for Brisbane proves that our reputation as a world-class destination for events continues to improve.”

 The Global Gathering, which was last held in Australia in 2001 (Sydney), is sponsored by some of the world’s leading airlines and tour companies and attracts senior travel industry executives, along with high profile guest speakers.

 Key-note speakers at previous gatherings have included former United States president Bill Clinton, Andre Agassi, Michael J Fox and Gwyneth Paltrow.